brianartea/react-native-guess-a-number-app/README.md

 expo init ProjectName
 ```

-To make sure your custom fonts you install into your project folder work: assets/fonts in this case:
+ I put my actual fonts into: assets/fonts/

 ```bash
 expo install expo-font
 ```

-//Open project folder in VS Code and use the built in Terminal//
+I opened the project folder in VS Code and used the built in Terminal.
+The command to open VS Code's Terminal directly below, I have mine set up in bash.

 ```bash
 Ctrl + `